davidclin/cloudcustodian-policies/README.md

 # Usage Considerations
 *emailer.yml* requires the custodian mailer described [here](https://github.com/capitalone/cloud-custodian/tree/master/tools/c7n_mailer).

-*ebs-garbage-collection.yml* can be run across all regions with the --region all option.<br>
+*ebs-garbage-collection.yml* can be run across all regions with the --region all option.<p>

  For example: <br>

 ```